okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/multiple-environments/lab-3-rename-a-group/index.md

 title: Rename a group
 ---

-# Manage multiple Okta environments tutorial 3: Rename a group
+# Tutorial 3: Rename a group

 In this tutorial, you use Terraform to update the name of an existing group in GitHub and see the effect in the Admin Console.
 This simulates changing a resource with the Okta Terraform Provider and applying the change in a destination org.

 1. Display your workspace **Overview** page in a browser window.
-The **Latest Run** panel should reflect the results of your most recent update in [the previous exercise](/architecture-center/reference-architectures/create-resources-terraform/).
+The **Latest Run** panel should reflect the results of your most recent update in [the previous exercise](/architecture-center/architectures/create-resources-terraform/).

    <div class="full border">